jiakuan/gwt-gradle-plugin/doc/latest/Overview.md

 - Build and test the plugin locally
 - Commit all changes to the `main` branch
-- Publish the plugin to the Gradle Plugin Portal with `make publish`
+- Publish the plugin to the Gradle Plugin Portal with `just publish`
-- Create a new release on GitHub with `make release`
+- Create a new release on GitHub with `just release`